 Waste paper grades are standardized classifications for recycled paper based on fiber type, contamination levels, and intended application.
-The two primary international systems—EN 643 (European) and ISRI (North American)—define specifications that determine pricing, quality expectations, and suitable end products for each grade.
+The two primary international systems—ISRI (American) and EN 643 (European)—define specifications that determine pricing, quality expectations, and suitable end products for each grade.
+The ISRI system is the most widely used classification for waste paper trading globally.

 With over 50% of global paper production now utilizing recycled fiber, understanding waste paper grades has become essential for mill profitability and product quality.
 Recycled fiber accounts for 35-60% of furnish in many paper grades, and global recovered paper utilization exceeds 250 million tonnes annually.